oroinc/documentation/crm/user_guide/business_intelligence/business_intelligence_filters.rst

 Field Conditions
 ----------------

-Field Condition filters specifies a rule for values of the record attributes.
-Only records that meet the condition will be selected.
+Field Condition filters specify a rule for values of the record attributes.
+Only the records that meet the condition will be selected.

 To define a field condition: